 Things to keep in mind when caring for someone with COVID-19

-- Check on them often, and watch for warning signs.
+- Check on them often and watch for warning signs.
 Things can change quickly with COVID-19.
 If your friend or loved one starts experiencing shortness of breath, persistent chest pain, confusion, trouble staying awake or their lips or face turns blue, get help immediately.

 - Make sure they have medications and supplies.
 Keep a thermometer close so the person who is sick can monitor their fever, or you can help do so.
 A healthcare provider might even recommend over-the-counter medicines such as pain relievers, cough suppressants and fever reducers to help keep them comfortable.

 - Help take care of their basic needs.
 This includes making sure that the person who is sick drinks lots of fluids and rests.
 You might also have to help with getting groceries delivered, preparing meals, caring for pets and taking care of other household duties.
-If you are at high risk, let someone else help with these tasks.
+If you’re at high risk, let someone else help with these tasks.

-- Contact the people who they’ve been in close contact with.
+- Contact the people who’ve they’ve been in close contact with.
 Make a list of the people who have been in close contact with the infected person.
 Then, let them know immediately so they can quarantine as recommended by the CDC.

 - Offer emotional support.
-Isolation can be boring and frustrating, especially if people are pretty active before getting sick.
+Isolation can be boring and frustrating, especially if people were pretty active before getting sick.
 When someone is in isolation, don’t just let them sit in their room without any type of interaction.
 “Supporting people’s emotional state is really important,” Dr. Merlino says.
 Arrange video chats with family and friends or slide hand-written notes or art activities under the door daily.